Outreach and Engagement Award

 Dr Liz Granger - Public Engagement Manager at the University of Central Lancashire, and winner of the RSB Science Communication Award 2016 (New Researcher).

-Rosie Waldron - Engagement Manager at The Francis Crick Institute.
+Rosie Waldron - Head of Public Engagement at The Francis Crick Institute.